ibm-cloud-docs/account/acct-getstart-tutorial.md

    1. Click **Access policies** > **Assign access**.
    2. Select the type of access to assign:

       * **IAM services**: Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.
       * **Account management services**: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.

    3. Select all roles that apply.
    4. Click **Add** > **Assign**.

-See [What is a good access group strategy?](/docs/account?topic=account-account_setup#resource-group-strategy) for details about how to best set up your access groups.
+See [What makes a good resource group strategy?](/docs/account?topic=account-account_setup#resource-group-strategy) for details about how to best set up your access groups.

 ## Invite users to your account
 {: #account-gs-inviteusers}